A collaborative program to reduce the impacts to Southern Resident Killer Whales from large commercial vessels

 - Be transparent and well-documented

-- Reflect equity, diversity, and inclusion in hiring, contracting,
+- Reflect equity, diversity, and inclusion in hiring and contracting

 The Quiet Sound program will be a voluntary effort implemented through coordination of multiple entities with a structure that supports adaptive management and continuous improvement.